Victor9955/website2/public/content/Twice.md

     <div style="flex: 1; padding: 0 15px; color: #fff;">
         <h2 style="font-size: 2rem; color: #007bff;">🌟 Introduction</h2>
         <p>
             Twice Upon a Time is a 2D local multiplayer platformer developed as a six-month school project.
-Tasked with creating a vertical slice, my team and I made a narrative-driven experience centered on a brother and sister interacting with a book.
-The gameplay blends cooperative puzzles—such as manipulating book tabs and rotating wheels.
+Tasked with creating a vertical slice, my team and we made a narrative-driven experience centered on a brother and sister interacting with a book.
+The gameplay blends cooperative puzzles—such as manipulating book tabs and rotating wheels and platformer movement.
 While the narrative does not directly affect gameplay, the duo’s playful banter and discoveries deepen immersion, framing their journey through the book’s imaginative world.
         </p>
     </div>
     <img src="https://i.imgur.com/dNOutQa.png"